Certificate of the Georgia Association of Code Enforcement

 The job of the code enforcement officer is made especially difficult when dealing with properties that are financially troubled such as with situations involving bankruptcy and foreclosure or when properties are abandoned.
 Often the owners of these properties are in crisis and are slow to respond to code enforcement citations.
 Nonetheless, code enforcement work must be done.
 In this course, participants will learn how to effectively deal with these situations.
 Also, participants will learn how to identify the owners of property and explore the rights and responsibilities of property ownership.

 In this course, participants will learn what hoarding is and why some people become hoarders.
 The class will also explore the dangers of hoarding and how to work with hoarders to resolve dangerous situations.

 Homeland Security in Code Enforcement

 The course will address the topic of Homeland Security.
 It will focus on how federal, state, and local security issues impact the work of code enforcement.
-Participants will learn how to stay vigilant and alert in order to spot the warning signs of a potential security breach and which federal, state, and local organizations or agencies to contact in the face of an actual or suspected security related situation.
+Participants will learn how to stay vigilant and alert in order to spot the warning signs of a potential security breach as well as which federal, state, and local organizations or agencies to contact in the face of an actual or suspected security-related situation.

 Making Public Presentations

-The quality of an oral presentation, including the use of visuals can directly impact whether audiences gets the message and respond favorably.
+The quality of an oral presentation, including the use of visuals, can directly impact whether an audience gets the message and responds favorably.
 This course will cover ways to organize and deliver public presentations, strategies for developing and using appropriate visuals, and techniques for keeping an audience focused throughout a presentation.

 New Technologies in Code Enforcement